About True AIM

 Who is Responsible for AIM in the Schools?

 School districts have the ultimate responsibility to provide learning materials that are accessible to all students with print disabilities.
-Core curriculum material and textbooks that are in a traditional hard copy may need to be converted to these specialized formats (Braille, large print, audio, digital text).
-Specialized formats enable students with print disabilities to gain the information they need to complete tasks, and access content necessary to make growth towards grade-level standards.
+Core curriculum material and textbooks that are in a traditional hard copy may need to be converted to specialized formats: Braille, large print, audio, digital text.
+These alternate formats enable students with print disabilities to gain the information they need to complete tasks, and access content necessary to make growth towards grade-level standards.
 In addition, digital learning materials, whether an online textbook, website, or material added by teachers to a learning management system, must be fully accessible to individuals with print disabilities.
 Web Content Accessibility Guidelines are available on making digital content Perceivable Operable, Understandable and Robust.

 Within the school system, multiple stakeholders have critical impact on the success of AIM acquisition and provision.
 Administrators provide support for the overall system.
 Technology experts provide critical skill and coordination in selecting accessible technologies as well as configuring the technology infrastructure to accommodate web-based AIM.
 Curriculum specialists are the conduit between learning materials publishers and the school to assure that purchases are fully accessible and that specialized formats can be accommodated.
 Special Education staff play an essential role in identifying and collecting convergent data to determine whether a student needs AIM.
 General Education teachers are on the front line in observing, assessing, and interacting with students, seeing learning styles and needs that would benefit from additional support.
 Parents, who know their children best, can provide valuable insight for educators.